 Yes, there are three different SIM only unlimited data plans on Vodafone: Unlimited Lite, Unlimited and Unlimited Max.
 Unlimited Max comes with unrestricted download speed, but Unlimited Lite and Unlimited plans are subject to speed restrictions, respectively at 2Mbps and 10Mbps.
-All three plans offer 5G coverage too, but of course the latter two can’t benefit from the super fast download speeds.
+Unlimited Max plan has 5G coverage.

 Is Vodafone’s the best for international roaming?

 The number of destinations you can use your allowances depends on which Vodafone plan you have.
 The carrier’s base deal comes with ‘Global Roaming’ which allows using your UK minutes, texts and data in 52 destinations.
 Unlimited Max plan comes with ‘Global Roaming Plus’ and with it you can roam freely in 81 countries.
 If you’re travelling to a destination without inclusive roaming, make sure to check Vodafone’s roaming charges.